Shawn Gerwig, Administrative Coordinator

 Shawn was raised with the idea of community participation and service as part of her everyday life – giving whatever you can - no matter how little.
 Mostly through informal and unorganized service, she and her family regularly helped elderly neighbors and fellow church congregants in whatever way they needed.
 Currently Shawn is the chair of the board for Family Focus, a non-profit organization committed to providing affordable community-based services (childcare, special needs programming, information and referral, parenting support and education) for families with children in the Midcoast area.
 She also participates regularly in service projects directed through First Parish Church.

 Andrew Lardie, Associate Director for Service and Leadership

-Andrew oversees our co-curricular service programs, including the Alternative Break program, student volunteer groups, and annual service events such as Common Good Day.
-He also works with our Assistant Director, Nhi Nguyen, on our youth and education programming and will be the primary contact for students exploring community engagement opportunities and for community partners seeking to work with our students.
+Andrew oversees our co-curricular service programs, including Alternative Break trips, student volunteer groups, and annual service events such as Common Good Day.
+He also works with our Assistant Director, Matt Gee, on our youth and education programming and is the primary contact for students exploring community engagement opportunities and for community partners seeking to work with our students.

 Contact Andrew at firstname.lastname@example.org

 Matt oversees our programs that focus on youth and education, including Bridge to Kids Mentoring, America Reads and Counts tutoring, and Aspirations in Maine.
 In addition to these programs, he also administers the Community Immersion Orientation Trips for first-year students, co-advises the Bowdoin Volunteer Corps, and works with individual students who are seeking community engagement opportunities.